-People thought that emulating the PS3 on a PC would be impossible for decades, thanks to its wholly alien architecture.
-And yet, the team behind the RPCS3 emulator proved nothing is impossible since today we can play games made for Sony’s Playstation 3 on our PC!
-Let’s take a look at how you can now play PS3 games on your PC with RPCS3.
+Emulating the PS3 on a PC is not an easy task due to its complicated architecture.
+Thanks to RPCS3, now you can easily play PS3 games on your PC.
+Let’s take a look at how you can play PS3 games on your PC with RPCS3.

 Download and Install RPCS3

 Visit RPCS3’s official site and download the emulator to your hard disk drive.
-RPCS3 is available for Windows and Linux.
-We will be setting it up in Windows, but the process is more or less the same for all supported OS.
+RPCS3 is available for Windows, macOS, Linux and FreeBSD.
+This guide shows you how to set up RPCS3 in Windows, but the process is more or less the same for all supported operating systems.

 The Windows version is available as a ZIP archive.
 Extract the downloaded archive.
 RPCS3 doesn’t need installation, so you can run it directly by double-clicking on the rpcs3.exe file.

-Run the emulator, and if you wish, as it suggests in the pop-up window that appears, check out its Quickstart guide at its official site to learn how to use it.
+Run the emulator, and if you wish, as it suggests in the pop-up window that appears, check out its Quickstart guide at the official site to learn how to use it.

 RPCS3 periodically exchanges information with its official site, like updated compatibility data for the games it supports.
 If you are behind a firewall, you should grant access to RPCS3 to allow it to update its data without having to do it yourself manually.